Alternative provision for all ages

 Who is it aimed at?

-Although the vast majority of children and young people attend mainstream settings and academies to receive their education, some children and young people benefit from receiving some, or all, of their education and support in ‘offsite’ settings that are delivered away from their school.
-This may be on a short or long term basis.
+The vast majority of children and young people attend a school or college to receive their education.
+Some children and young people may benefit from receiving some, or all, of their education and support in ‘off site’ settings.
+This is delivered away from their school or within the home.

 Who organises it?